daratourt/Impact-of-Undersampling-Techniques-on-Imbalanced-Healthcare-Data-A-Case-Study-on-Stroke-Prediction/README.md

 | Extra Trees                  | 0.697    | 0.98          | 0.14          | 0.69       | 0.81       | 0.81         | 0.24         | 0.804         |

 **Observations of Performance on each model after Random Undersampling:**
+Accuracy values range from 67.8% (k-Nearest Neighbors) to 72.9% (Quadratic Discriminant Analysis), with most models achieving around 70-73%.
+However, since accuracy is influenced by the dominant class, it’s not the most reliable indicator for imbalanced datasets.

+Precision for the non-stroke class (0) is consistently high across models, close to 0.98.
+This indicates that when these models predict a non-stroke case, they are usually correct, reflecting the strong performance of models on the majority class.
+Precision for the stroke class (1) is relatively low across all models, around 0.13-0.15.
+This low precision indicates a high rate of false positives when predicting strokes, meaning models often incorrectly classify non-stroke cases as strokes.

+Recall for non-stroke cases is fairly high across all models, ranging from 0.67 to 0.73.
+This suggests that most non-stroke cases are correctly identified, though a few false negatives still occur.
+Recall for the stroke class (1) is higher than precision, with most models achieving around 0.73 to 0.81.
+This higher recall suggests that the models are identifying a majority of true stroke cases but with some false positives, leading to lower precision.
+Quadratic Discriminant Analysis, Logistic Regression, and CatBoost achieved the highest recall scores (~0.77-0.81), making them slightly better for stroke detection compared to other models.

+The F1-scores for non-stroke cases are consistently high (around 0.80 to 0.83), indicating a good balance between precision and recall for this class.
+The F1-scores for stroke cases are low across all models (around 0.22 to 0.26).
+This low F1-score for the minority class suggests that, despite improvements in recall, models still struggle to achieve high precision and recall simultaneously for stroke cases.

+The ROC AUC scores range from 0.709 (Decision Tree) to 0.848 (Linear Discriminant Analysis), indicating variability in the models' ability to distinguish between stroke and non-stroke cases.
+Logistic Regression, CatBoost, Linear Discriminant Analysis, and Quadratic Discriminant Analysis exhibit higher ROC AUC scores (around 0.83 to 0.85), making them the most effective at differentiating between stroke and non-stroke cases after RandomUnderSampler.

 **Summary of Performance  on each model after Random Undersampling:**
+- Logistic Regression, Linear Discriminant Analysis, Quadratic Discriminant Analysis, and CatBoost show relatively balanced performance after RandomUnderSampler, achieving higher accuracy, recall, and ROC AUC scores for stroke cases than other models.
+- Low Precision for Stroke Prediction: While recall for stroke cases has improved, precision remains low, suggesting that models are prone to false positives.
+This trade-off indicates that the models are tuned towards identifying stroke cases (high recall) but struggle with false alarms.
+- Overall Effectiveness of RandomUnderSampler: RandomUnderSampler has helped models achieve better recall and AUC scores for stroke cases, yet further improvements are needed to increase precision.
+This method can serve as a preliminary technique for balancing data, but additional fine-tuning, possibly combining it with other sampling techniques or model adjustments, would enhance stroke detection.

 #### NearMiss-1:
 #### NearMiss-2: